Glossary

 Generated Target Files

-Files produced for a target after generating.
-They are not the preferred long-term source of truth.
+Files produced for a specific target after generating.
+They are real delivery output, but they are not the long-term source of truth.

-A practical path with its own operating rules.
-Examples include the default Go path, the Node/TypeScript local runtime path, and workspace-configuration paths.
+A practical way to build and ship the plugin.
+Examples include the default Go runtime path, the local Node/TypeScript path, and repo-owned integration setup.

 Target

-The integration or delivery surface you are aiming at, such as codex-runtime, claude, codex-package, gemini, opencode, or cursor.
+The output you are aiming at, such as codex-runtime, claude, codex-package, gemini, opencode, or cursor.

-A path where the project owns executable plugin behavior directly and runtime choice, handler behavior, and strict validation matter the most.
+A path where the repo owns executable plugin behavior directly.

-A path focused on producing the right package or extension artifacts rather than running a local executable plugin.
+A path focused on producing the right package or extension artifact instead of the main executable runtime shape.

-A way to install the CLI, such as Homebrew, npm, or PyPI.
+A way to install the CLI, such as Homebrew, npm, PyPI, or the verified script.
 It is not a public runtime API.

 Shared Runtime Package